Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 Once you’ve closed a deal, you have established the kind of relationship with your client that won’t end even after your contract period is over.

-It’s your responsibility to continuously build desire in the client so that they have a reason not to leave your SEO agency.
+It’s your responsibility to continuously build desire in the client so that they have a reason not to leave your agency.

 This way, your client will see the priceless value you provide to their brand.
 It also tells them that you hold their best interests at heart.